nokia/RED/docs/help/user_guide/project_config/libraries.md

     will be provided when importing <code>Telnet</code> libraries the keywords will always be the same.
     </p>
 <p>By default library entry in <b>red.xml</b> is marked as static.
 It is possible to change it manually in the
+    editor.</p>
-    editor.
-For library marked as static RED will:
+<p>For library marked as static RED will:
     </p>
 <ul>
-<li>will only allow to add maximum one possible arguments list in <b>red.xml</b> (because no more is needed as
+<li>only allow to add maximum one possible arguments list in <b>red.xml</b> (because no more is needed as
         specification is always the same independently on argument values),</li>
-<li>when the library is imported in some suite RED will not consider what are the values of arguments passed,</li>
+<li>not consider what are the values of arguments passed, when the library is imported in some suite.</li>
 </ul>
-<p>for library marked as dynamic RED will:
+<p>For library marked as dynamic RED will:
     </p>
 <ul>
-<li>will allow to define multiple arguments list in <b>red.xml</b> and will generate specification file for each
+<li>allow to define multiple arguments list in <b>red.xml</b> and will generate specification file for each
         provided arguments list,
         </li>
-<li>when the library is imported in some suite RED will look for specification by comparing used arguments with
-        those defined in red.xml.
+<li>look for specification by comparing used arguments with those defined in red.xml, when the library
+        is imported in some suite.
         </li>
 </ul>
 <p>The diagram below presents the example for better overview: